 - Use of a similar name, idea, phrase, character that matches the idea, focus, name, target audience, service type, etc. of your brand/commodity/service, to appeal a particular group of customers is allowed.

 Trademark Penalties: Don’ts for Trademark Use

 The following section includes all the non-permissible things that one can with his/her trademark:

 - Using a logo as a noun is not allowed.
 Using an adjective after a noun, as a trademark is allowed.

 - Using a trademark in possessive form is not allowed.

 - Using the plural form for a trademark is not allowed.
 Instead, its common noun must be pluralized.

 - Using verbs as a trademark is not allowed.

-Also, it is very useful to perform a ‘trademark audit’ periodically within your business or marketing department to ensure that the company’s trademarks are properly being used as per the government norms, to avoid such trademark penalties.
+Also, it is beneficial to perform a ‘trademark audit’ periodically within your business or marketing department to ensure that the company’s trademarks are correctly being used as per the government norms, to avoid such trademark penalties.